Esri/arcgisearth-automation-api/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
-Anyone is welcome to contribute, and to extend and improve the examples by sending us pull requests.
+Anyone is welcome to contribute and to extend and improve the examples by sending us pull requests.
 Please see [guidelines for contributing](https://github.com/esri/contributing) and [repository wiki](../../wiki).

 ## Licensing
 Copyright 2017 Esri